Xlythe/DAO/README.md

 }
 ```

 Inside the model, we'll list out all the variables we wish to persist.
 You must mark one of these variables as @Unique; this will be your key.
 The other variables must be of type String, int, boolean, long, float, or byte[].
-If you don't want to persist a variable, or if you want to use a type other than the ones mentioned before, you must mark that variable as
+If you don't want to persist a variable, or if you want to use a type other than the ones mentioned before, mark that variable as
 transient.

 ```